awesomemotive/easy-digital-downloads/readme.md

 ### 1.1.8 ###

-* Fixed a major bug with discount codes not being accepted
+* Fix: a major bug with discount codes not being accepted
-* Fixed a bug in the PDF reports
+* Fix: Bin the PDF reports
 * Added a new "Earnings per day" graph on the Reports page
 * Improved URL > path conversion for locally stored download files
 * Improved organization of email templating functions